May 2005

 HOLES or EYES

-The openings in the body of Swiss-type cheeses such as Emmentaler and Gruyère.
+The openings in the body of Swiss-type cheeses, such as Emmentaler and Gruyère.
 The holes are spherical, equally spaced, and about the size of cherry pits.
-They are caused by bacterial activity which generates propionic acid, causing gas to expand within the curd and create pockets, or holes.
+They are caused by bacterial activity, which generates propionic acid, causing gas to expand within the curd and create pockets or holes.
 See Swiss cheese.

 HOMOGENIZATION

 Milk that comes straight from the cow will separate into a cream layer at the top.
 In the old days, cooks would get cream for recipes or tea by skimming it off the top of the milk.
 The development of homogenization enabled milk and cream to be sold separately and also gave a longer shelf life to the product.
-The process is simply the emulsifying of the fat globules in milk into suspended form by spraying the milk at very high pressure against a flat surface.
+The process is simply the emulsifying of the fat globules in milk into a suspended form by spraying the milk at very high pressure against a flat surface.
 Homogenized milk denatures many of the necessary proteins, making for inconsistent curd development.

 JACK CHEESE